CordGenics/SOLARA-BETA/README.md

 ![Banner](img/Screenshot_2024-06-18-15-58-34-718_com.discord.png)

 ## ABOUT!
-Solara is a powerful Roblox exploit developed by expert programmers since 2023.
-It offers a wide range of advanced features, making it a popular choice among users for its reliability and efficiency.
-With continuous updates and improvements, Solara remains at the forefront of Roblox exploitation tools.

-### supporting info!
-- **52% Unc Support**: Benefit from unparalleled support with the Solara Executor.
-- **Free Level 3 Executor**: Access advanced features of the Solara Executor completely free of charge.
+Solara is a powerful Roblox Level 3 FOSS (Free and Open Source) exploit tool developed since 2023.
+It is one of the most popular roblox injectors with the largest exploit community.
+It is currently **UNDETECTABLE** by Byfron (Roblox Anticheat) and is updated every week.Bug fixes are routinely announced in the server as well as in #CHANGELOGS

 ## Features!
 [![Version](https://img.shields.io/badge/Presenting-darkgreen.svg?maxAge=259200)]()

-- Bug fixes.
 - Improved bootstrapper.
-- Enhanced backdoor injection.
+- **Enhanced backdoor injection.**
-- Generate payloads in various formats.
+- **Generate payloads in various formats.**
-- Bypassed Byfron.
+- **Bypassed Byfron.**
 - New GUI.
 - Ability to search for updated scripts.
 - Automatically runs injector (configurable in settings).
-- keyless executor.
+- **keyless executor.**
 - ad-free installation guidance.
+- **52% Unc Support**: Benefit from unparalleled support with the Solara Executor.
+- **Free Level 3 Executor**: Access advanced features of the Solara Executor completely free of charge.

 ## CONSTANT UPDATES!
 Solara is constantly evolving with regular updates, ensuring our users have access to the most efficient executor and latest features for their Roblox exploits.